Formal Verification of Quantum Programs: Theory, Tools and Challenges: Conclusion

 \section{Conclusion}

-This paper provides the reader some insights into the current state of research for verification within quantum programming.
+This paper provides the reader with some insights into the current state of research for verification within quantum programming.
 It should also demonstrate the importance of verification techniques keeping pace with the development of quantum hardware and software.

 {Given the various topics discussed, we list a few open problems.
 Whilst this is not an exhaustive list, it should give room for researchers to investigate problems within formal verification of quantum programs:} \begin{itemize} \item Many of the tools listed can only perform verification up to a certain extent.
 For example, QBricks is unable to handle measurement of qubits and QHLProver is unable to initialise qubits in the middle of a program.
 Further, most tools do not have the means to verify classical data and operations.
 So, can a verifier, such as QBricks or a new tool, be used to verify programs with measurement and classical bits?
 Can properties of various verifiers be merged together or are there practical limits in terms of complexity? \item Languages in the NISQ-era have seen development and it would be worth investigating how theoretical frameworks can be applied to them.
 Some tools, such as CertiQ, already provide some verification for programming languages.
 Can a tool be made for the formal verification of programs written in a widely used language (or a subset of it), such as Q\# \mbox{\cite{Svore18}}? \item We have seen examples of the complex quantum algorithms that are currently available.
-The question remains as to whether simple examples of these algorithms can be verified using tools currently available. \item Further, whilst general quantum programs have been discussed, a question remains over the verification of specific quantum techniques.
-For example, how to verify simulations of Hamiltonians or quantum loops with classical control? \end{itemize}
+The question remains as to whether simple examples of these algorithms can be verified using tools currently available.
+CoqQ~\cite{CoqQ}, mentioned at the end of Section~\ref{lang:QHLProver}, has been able to verify a few complex algorithms using QHL, but other techniques still need to tackle this hurdle. \item Further, whilst general quantum programs have been discussed, a question remains over the verification of specific quantum techniques.
+For example, how to verify simulations of \Hamiltonians or quantum loops with classical control? \end{itemize}

 A final point to highlight is that verifiable programming languages need to be developed to be easy to learn or use.
 Non-verifiable languages have the benefit that users can quickly learn the syntax of the language and have access to dedicated documentation.
 Those that require verification also require the user to learn the underlying tool that is used to write them if they have not used theorem provers before, e.g. Coq for SQIR and Isabelle for QHL.
 Making a tool that is easy to use and quick to learn would encourage more programmers to use them.